 If you’re a dog lover, that situation is probably all too familiar.
-That said, while we’ve all given our dogs table scraps, some foods are healthier than others – and still more should be avoided altogether.
+That said, while we’ve all given our dog’s table scraps, some foods are healthier than others – and still more should be avoided altogether.

-This begs the question – can dogs eat rice, and should they?
+Can dogs eat rice, and should they?

 Dogs and Rice

 Yes, that’s certainly true in the case of foodstuffs such as sugar and chocolate.
-However, these are dangerous for dogs, not because they are “human food,” but because they contain ingredients that dogs’ bodies cannot process and that are, therefore, toxic for dogs.
+However, these are dangerous for dogs, not because they are “human food,” but because they contain ingredients that dogs’ bodies cannot process and are, therefore, toxic for dogs.